asm0dey/projector-pres/index.md

 Default format: highly optimized JSON
 Supported OOTB formats: Protobuf, JSON
-May support anything if browser supports it.
+May support anything if the browser supports it.

 ---